 - Service and Response Planning: Preparing a security project production service plan and an incident response plan.

 - Product Security Checklist Review: The security team reviews the identified checklist and development team and does prioritizations based on feasibility and business needs.
-In this phase security the development team also identifies standard and reusable components.
+The development team identifies standard and reusable components in this security phase.

 - Threat Modeling: Potential threats can be identified and organized/prioritized through the Threat modeling process.
 Threat modeling provides a systematic analysis of the potential attacker's profile, the most likely attack vectors, the assets most desired by an attacker, and a catalog of potential threats that may arise.